Jessicavazm/portfolio-t1a2/README.md

 ### Header
 The header component has a logo created by myself along my name.
 The navigation bar has links to navigate through different pages on the website.

+### Footer
+The footer contains my email address and phone number.
+There are also icons tagged to my professional accounts such as Linkedin and GitHub.